trash-unfiltered/ihms-sysconf/README.md

 **Note:** In both cases, you still need to add Zend Framework library in your PHP include_path.

-##### Running the demo script without installing sysconf

-To run the demo script without installing sysconf, just type:

-	$ make prefix=/tmp/ihms demo

-This command will build and run the demo script. **/tmp** will be used as directory to create the sysconf database.
-Do not forget to run **make clean** at end to reset the source tree.

-##### Installing sysconf
+#### Installing sysconf on your system

  To install sysconf, just type as root user:

- 	# make clean
  	# make prefix=YOUR_PREFIX_PATH install

 **Note:** Default value for prefix is **/usr/local**.

-Sysconf is still in prototype state.
+### demo script

+To run the demo script without installing sysconf, just type:

+	$ make prefix=/tmp demo

+This command will build and run the demo script.
+The **/tmp** directory will be used to store the sysconf database.
+Do not forget to run **make clean** at end to reset the source tree.

 ### LICENSE